hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

     # The "__init__()" method is called the Constructor
     def __init__(self):
-        print('Instantiating a Screen object for the "draw" module...\n') self.x = 100
+        print('Instantiating a Screen object in the "draw" module...\n') self.x = 100
         self.y = 200